 Those numbers are astounding.
 Why do medical professionals fail to diagnose a patient so often?

 When we look at the causes of a failure to diagnose, we see that the problems often begin when a doctor or nurse fails to obtain a complete medical history for the patient.
 This is important, and it includes a patient’s:

 Doctors and nurses should never fail to perform necessary scans and tests that are indicated by the symptoms a patient is presenting.
 They should never assume that they know what the problem is (or the absence of a problem) unless they perform the tests necessary to confirm.

 A failure to diagnose is more likely to happen when a doctor is not properly trained or is overworked.
 An attorney in Philadelphia could investigate the cause of a failure to diagnose.

-If you or someone you love has been the victim of a medical mistake, you should seek legal assistance as soon as possible.
+When you or someone you love has been the victim of a medical mistake, you should seek legal assistance as soon as possible.
 One of the most common medical errors is a failure to diagnose, and the team at Soloff & Zervanos, P.C. is ready to step in and investigate your case.
 Our goal is to secure the compensation you need, including:

 If you need a Philadelphia failure to diagnose lawyer, you can contact us for a free consultation.